Gormalt/MirrorProject/README.md

-# MirrorProject
+# Dissertation Project
-Multiplayer tetris made for a smart mirror
+Project for dissertation

 ##To Run
 First, make sure you have Node.js (with NPM included) installed: https://nodejs.org/en/download/